vgobbo/alacritty-dropdown-kde/README.md

 cd alacritty-dropdown-kde
 ```

-- Feel free you inspected the code, so nothing weird is being added to your computer ;D
+- Inspect the code, so nothing weird is being added to your computer ;D

 - Install:
 ```bash